 - The source-backed planning facts are CAT delivery, 3 hours, 100 to 150 items, multiple-choice and advanced item types, eight domain weights, and 749 USD exam-fee context for U.S. pricing regions.

-- Full CISSP certification is experience-gated: at least five years of cumulative full-time experience in two or more CISSP domains, with up to one year waiver from a degree or approved credential.
+- Full CISSP certification is experience-gated: at least five years of cumulative paid work experience in two or more CISSP domains.
+Qualifying part-time work and internships can count, and a degree or approved credential waives up to one year.

-- Employer-language samples can guide readiness, but they are not representative demand, market share, salary, placement, or certification ROI evidence.
+- RoleMath's postings in the sample can guide readiness, but they are RoleMath's qualitative sample and not representative demand, market share, salary, placement, or certification ROI evidence.

-- AI can help organize CISSP study and security work, but AI usage data is descriptive workflow context and every recommendation still needs verification.
+- AI can help organize CISSP study, but the cited usage data is descriptive workflow context, and RoleMath's editorial guidance is to verify every AI output against official sources.

-The short answer: ISC2 publishes a passing grade, not a pass rate
+The short answer: the reviewed ISC2 pages publish a passing grade, not a pass rate

 Do not plan CISSP from a pass-rate percentage unless ISC2 publishes the percentage with a clear denominator, candidate population, attempt type, exam version, and time window.
-RoleMath does not have that evidence.
-The official source tells us the passing grade is 700 out of 1000 points; it does not tell us what share of candidates pass.
+On the official ISC2 CISSP outline and certification pages RoleMath reviewed on 2026-07-05, no such figure was found.
+The reviewed source tells us the passing grade is 700 out of 1000 points; it does not tell us what share of candidates pass.

 What the official ISC2 sources do publish